ArtieFuzzz/Raven0/README.md

 Step 1: Rename .env.example to .env and fill out all the fields and change the prefix! <br>
 Step 2: Install the packages <code>npm install</code> <br>
 Step 3: All set!
 Now just run <code>npm start</code> or <code>node src/main</code> <br>

+# Issues or bugs
+Open an issue and describe the bug / issue